google/mangle/README.md

 This repository is hosted on [Codeberg](https://codeberg.org/TauCeti/mangle-go) and mirrored to GitHub.

-This is not an officially supported Google product.
+Mangle started out as an open source project released by Google but is now developed independently.
+It is not and never was an officially supported Google product.

 ## Projects Using Mangle